Daringly integrating Disability

 Learn More About MeFounder

-ThisAbility® LimitedImage Description: A smiling, joyful Sulaiman (wholeheartedly Disabled AF, British-Pakistani man with buzz cut black hair), sits in his power wheelchair for a portrait by the Brand By Me team.
-He wears a rainbow mesh jacket and black shirt with bright pink flamingos underneath.
-A yellow "Black Disabled Lives Matter" badge via his dear friend Jennifer White-Johnson.
-A pure silver chain pendant made by his late Nanaji (maternal grandfather) when Sulaiman was 15.
-It says “Raja Sulaiman” in Urdu after Nanaji's name for him.
-Sulaiman wears this pendant to remember and honour his late Nanaji, his ancestors, and descendants.
+Image Description: A smiling, joyful Sulaiman (wholeheartedly Disabled AF, rich-brown person with buzz cut black hair) sits in their power wheelchair for a portrait by the Brand By Me team.
+They wears a rainbow mesh jacket and a black shirt with bright pink flamingos underneath, and A yellow “Black Disabled Lives Matter” badge via his dear friend Jennifer White-Johnson.
+They also wear a pure silver chain pendant made by their late Nanaji (maternal grandfather) when Sulaiman was 15.
+It says “Raja Sulaiman” in Urdu after Nanaji's name for them.
+Sulaiman wears this pendant to remember and honour their late Nanaji, ancestors, and descendants.
 Sulaiman understands (and respects) that he is the link from his ancestors to his descendants.

-Book in TypeformImage Description: Sulaiman (wholeheartedly Disabled AF and British-Pakistani man with black hair) sits in his power wheelchair.
-He gives a talk on his computer with a display screen behind.
-Sulaiman wears his rainbow sequined kimono, dragon and floral print silk purple short-sleeved shirt, a silver pendant that says “Wild AF”, and his pink chino trousers.
+Image Description: Sulaiman (wholeheartedly Disabled AF and rich-brown person with black hair) sits in his power wheelchair.
+They’re giving a talk on their computer, with a display screen behind them.
+Sulaiman wears their rainbow-sequined kimono, a purple silk short-sleeved shirt with dragon and floral prints, a silver pendant that reads “Wild AF”, and their pink chino trousers.

+Words are weapons.
+Use them wisely.
 From my first breath until my last breath, I’m a joyful activist.
 What is a joyful activist?
 An activist who centres joy as a form of resistance against the systems of oppression.
-For me, I know that grief and joy are connected.
-I understand there’s no right-way or binary to be an activist.
-We need everyone in our quest for collective liberation.
-The Slow Factory highlights it best.
-Onwards and Upwards.

-Critical Cripship Studies ArticleImage Description: Closeup of Sulaiman wearing his kūfiyyah scarf with two badges.
-First, a David Bowie-inspired red and blue rhinestone lightning bolt from his dear friend Juliet.
-The second underneath is a circular yellow badge with black text that says “Black Disabled Lives Matter” via his dear friend Jennifer.
+Image Description: Closeup of Sulaiman wearing their kūfiyyah scarf with two badges.
+First, a David Bowie-inspired red and blue rhinestone lightning bolt from their dear friend Juliet.
+The second, underneath, is a circular yellow badge with black text that reads “Black Disabled Lives Matter,” via their dear friend Jennifer White-Johnson.

 Deal with yourself as an individual worthy of respect and make everyone else deal with you the same way.